-Review your spending and set priorities to start the process of obtaining help.
+Review your spending and set priorities to start the process of budgeting.

 Also, keep all of the monthly records of your bills in one place.
 Get a bill organizer, folder, or bag to store your paid, written bills.
+Or, as noted, use software or an app on your phone or computer.
 This is another great way to keep the history of what you are spending.
 Organize them according to date, and keep the organizer or folder in a very prominent place, but where no one will move it.

 In addition to helping you monitor your expenses and hopefully allow you to see where you can cut some expenses in order to save a few dollars, the truth is that sometimes companies will make mistakes and they might lose your check or a payment, or overcharge you.
 For example, Medical bills are notorious for being inaccurate, and a study by Harvard showed that about 90% of medical bills have at least one error.
 Other companies and creditors can make errors as well.
 This review of your spending will help ensure you have the record of the bill being paid and that you do not need to pay for any fees.